heethesh/Balance-Bot/README.md

 Refer the wiki folder for further details on the working of the robot and all the task submissions.

-Watch the video demonstration here: www.youtube.com/heethesh19 [COMING SOON]
+Watch the video demonstration here: https://youtu.be/-k-lZ_CcU4U